 Paul’s Main Point in Titus 2

 Modern western society is moving towards regarding and treating men and women as equals.
-Equality and mutuality are seen by many as the ideals, while the clearly delineated gender roles that were part of a particular demographic of a previous generation are now recognised as not being suited to all people and all marriages.
+Equality and mutuality are seen by many as the ideals.
+The clearly delineated gender roles that were part of a particular demographic of a previous generation are now recognised as not being suited to all people and all marriages.
 Every person is unique and every marriage is unique.
-Not everyone fits the mold of post-war, white, middle-class gender roles which some suppose to be biblical.
+Not everyone fits the mold of post-war, white, middle-class gender roles which some presume to be “biblical”.

 Churches and Christians in western society who insist that men and women follow fixed, hierarchical gender roles are giving the Church a bad name, the very thing Paul wanted to avoid.